thedevsaddam/docgen/README.md

 * Supports multi-level collection build

 ### Usage
-* To see live documentation from postman collection use `docgen server -f input-postman-collection.json -p 8000` This will open the html version of postman collection to the defined port
+* To view live HTML documentation from postman collection use `docgen server -f input-postman-collection.json -p 8000` This will open the html version of postman collection to the defined port
+* To view live Markown documentation from postman collection use `docgen server -f input-postman-collection.json -p 8000 -m` This will open the markdown version of postman collection to the defined port
-* To build a HTML documentation use `docgen build -i input-postman-collection.json -o ~/Downloads/index.html`
+* To make HTML documentation use `docgen build -i input-postman-collection.json -o ~/Downloads/index.html`
-* To build a Markdown documentation use `docgen build -i input-postman-collection.json -o ~/Downloads/index.md -m`
+* To make Markdown documentation use `docgen build -i input-postman-collection.json -o ~/Downloads/index.md -m`

 ***See [example API markdown documentation](example-doc.md)***